Adapting your home: Access into and around your home

 Your individual needs

-Everyone is different and will have different needs and priorities.
+Everyone is different and will have different needs/priorities.
 When planning an adaptation to improve access, especially if it requires extensive and permanent construction, there are a number of factors to consider:

 • Will the adaptation meet your needs in the long term?

-• If your abilities vary from day to day, will the adaptation meet your needs on days when you have the most difficulties?
+• If your abilities vary day to day, will adaptation meet your needs on the worst days?

-• If you rely on a walking frame or wheeled walker outdoors do you need step free access?
+• If you rely on walking frame or wheeled walker outdoors, do you need step free access?

-• If you find steps are very difficult, do you need rails?
+• If you find steps are difficult, do you need hand rails?

-• Does it or will it meet the needs of other people living in the house?
+• Do or will the adaptations meet the needs of other people living in the house?

 Barriers to easy access into your home